The Dead Hand

 The Dead Hand: The Untold Story of the Cold War Arms Race and its Dangerous Legacy is a 2009 book written by David E. Hoffman, a Washington Post contributing editor.
-It was the winner of the 2010 Pulitzer Prize for General Non-Fiction.
+It was the winner of the 2010 Pulitzer Prize for General Nonfiction.

 The book is based on a large number of published and unpublished sources, including interviews with political leaders, scientists, military officials and diplomats.
 The Russian automatic nuclear-control system known as "Dead Hand" is described in detail.